amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step3.md

 You MUST convert all raw values to VIS tokens:

-- Colors → `var(--primary-xxx)`, `var(--neutral-xxx)`, `var(--text-xxx)`, etc.
+- Colors → `var(--primary-xxx)`, `var(--neutral-xxx)`, etc.
 - Spacing → `var(--space-xx)`
 - Radius → `var(--radius-xx)`
 - Shadows → `var(--elevation-xx)`
-- Typography → use tokens from `typography.css`
+- Typography → token-based sizes, weights, line-heights

-  - e.g. `var(--text-body-md-size)`, `var(--text-label-sm-size)`, etc.

 Rules:

 - DO NOT use raw `px`, `rem`, `%`, or `em` values for spacing, radius, or typography.
-- DO NOT use raw hex or `rgb/rgba()` color values.
+- DO NOT use raw hex or `rgb/rgba()` colors.
-- DO NOT restyle primitive controls (inputs/buttons/checkboxes/radios/switches) directly.
+- DO NOT restyle primitive controls (inputs/buttons/checkboxes/radios/switches).

-Your CSS should only control:
+CSS in this step should only control:

 - Component layout
-- Wrappers
+- Structural wrappers
 - Spacing between children
 - Positioning
-- Variants & states for the component itself
+- Component-level variants & states

 ### 4. Primitive CSS Protection Rule (Mandatory)

-You MUST NOT override or restyle VIS primitive components such as:
+You MUST NOT override or restyle VIS primitives:

 - vs-btn
 - vs-input